bangyen/EasyScript/README.md

 ## How to run EasyScript CLI Interpreter

-Go to releases, download the latest stable release (or the latest pre release, if you live dangerously) and run it with Python 3.7.4 or higher (better os 3.7.6).
+Go to releases, download the latest stable release (or the latest pre release, if you live dangerously) and run it with Python 3.7.4 or higher (better is 3.7.6).

 ### Console displaying